andyl/temp/.github/hooks/README.md

 # Hooks README

-This repo is configured to validate Github Pull Requests.
+This repo is configured to validate Pull Requests.
 See the `.github/workflows` directory for configurations settings.

-These validations are used:

 - commit messages comply with the Conventional Commits standard
 - all code is formatted (with `mix format`)